 This site features thousands of photographs, documents, audio and video materials from the library's Special Collections department.
 Highlights include: photographs of historic Santa Barbara, photos of film composer Bernard Herrmann, audio recordings from the Center for the Study of Democratic Institutions, Posters by artist from San Francisco's Kearney Street Workshop and much, much more!

-The Cylinder Preservation and Digitization Project provides free access to a digital collection of over 10,000 cylinder recordings held by the Department of Special Collections.
+The UCSB Cylinder Audio Archive provides free access to a digital collection of over 10,000 cylinder recordings held by the Department of Special Collections.
 You can find out more about the cylinder format, listen to thousands of musical and spoken selections from the late 19th and early 20th centuries, and discover a little-known era of recorded sound.

 Calisphere is the University of California's free public gateway to a world of primary sources.
 More than 150,000 digitized items — including photographs, documents, newspaper pages, political cartoons, works of art, diaries, transcribed oral histories, advertising, and other unique cultural artifacts — reveal the diverse history and culture of California and its role in national and world history.
 Calisphere's content has been selected from the libraries and museums of the UC campuses, and from a variety of cultural heritage organizations across California.